melowntech/vts-browser-js/README.md

 ## User documentation

-The Melown API (VTS-Browser-JS) user documentation (how to use generated JavaScrip API in your web page) is available at:
+The Melown API (VTS Browser JS) user documentation (how to use generated JavaScrip API in your web page) is available at:

 * [Melown API](https://github.com/Melown/melown-js/wiki/Melown-API)